-Stock-based compensation expense of \$- and \$1 was capitalized and remained in inventory at December 31, 2011 and 2010, respectively.
+No stock-based compensation expense was capitalized and remained in inventory at December 31, 2012 and 2011, respectively.

 We account for our stock-based compensation using a fair-value based recognition method.
-Stockbased compensation cost is estimated at the grant date based on the fair-value of the award and is recognized as expense ratably over the requisite service period of the award.
+Stock-based compensation cost is estimated at the grant date based on the fair-value of the award and is recognized as expense ratably over the requisite service period of the award.
 Determining the appropriate fair-value model and calculating the fair value of stock-based awards at the grant date requires considerable judgment, including estimating stock price volatility, expected option life and forfeiture rates.
 We develop our estimates based on historical data and market information that can change significantly over time.
 A small change in the estimates used can have a relatively large change in the estimated valuation.